DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 ![Image](./images/environment-variables.png)

-1. Using dot env Package( best one)
+2. Using dot env Package(best one) : use to store large data

 * Create file with any name